A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued processes: Introduction

 \item \textbf{Development of pivotal statistics for inference on nonstationary processes:} Even in the stationary finite-dimensional setting, the distributions of proposed deviation measures are complicated because these generally depend on nuisance parameters that are difficult to estimate.
-In case of nonstationary data - especially in the infinite dimensional setting - robust estimation of the complex nuisance parameters to obtain critical values becomes even more problematic and often is infeasible.
-We therefore took special interest in developing a theoretical framework that circumvents their estimation.
-Development of such asymptotically pivotal tests for nonstationary data is highly non-trivial and - to the best of the author's knowledge - no results are available, albeit self-normalization approaches that induce pivotal tests in case of stationary functional time series have been considered \citep{Zhang2015,detkokvol2020}, as well as for stationary univariate time series \citep[see][for an overview]{shao2015}.
-In order to derive pivotal tests, we proceed by showing that the distributional properties of the functionals can be approximated by a sum of independent martingales, which take values in the space of trace class operators, $S_1(\Hi)$, and that are smooth functions in re-scaled time.
+In case of nonstationary data - especially in the infinite dimensional setting - robust estimation of the complex nuisance parameters to obtain critical values becomes even more problematic and often is infeasible. \purp{The main goal of this article is to address this important problem and to develop a theoretical framework that circumvents this problem and thus still enables statistical analysis in these cases.
+More precisely, we will develop asymptotically pivotal statistical inference tools for nonstationary data, which is highly non-trivial,} and - to the best of the author's knowledge - no results are available, albeit self-normalization approaches that induce pivotal tests in case of stationary functional time series have been considered \citep{Zhang2015,detkokvol2020}, as well as for stationary univariate time series \citep[see][for an overview]{shao2015}.
+To this purpose, we proceed by showing that the distributional properties of the functionals can be approximated by a sum of independent martingales, which take values in the space of trace class operators, $S_1(\Hi)$, and that are smooth functions in re-scaled time.
 We subsequently establish a functional central limit theorem for the latter.
 The aforementioned approximation theory in $S_1(\Hi)$ is highly nontrivial and relies upon several new results. \item \textbf{Inequalities and concentration bounds for $S_1(\Hi)$-valued random processes:} It is well-known that covariance operators of $\Hi$-valued processes with finite second strong moment are elements of $S_1(\Hi)$.
 It is therefore the natural space to work with when considering convergence results of corresponding estimators.
 Yet, most of the literature on functional data considers distributional convergence of estimators of such operators by endowing the space with the Hilbert-Schmidt topology.
 This has - from a theoretical point of view - the advantage that the space of Hilbert-Schmidt operators, $S_2(\Hi)$, is a separable Hilbert space.
 This does not only considerably simplify derivations, but convergence results can also be obtained under weaker assumptions (see Remark \autoref{rem:S1vsS2}).
 However, often the $S_2(\Hi)$-topology is insufficient and the $S_1(\Hi)$-topology is necessary, as is the case for the statistical methodology developed in the current paper.
 For example, if the statistics involve the trace functional $\Tr:S_1(\Hi) \to \cnum$, which is a positive linear functional that is continuous with respect to $\norm{\cdot}_{S_1}$ but \textbf{not} with respect to $\norm{\cdot}_{S_2}$.
 The space $S_1(\Hi)$ is however a non-commutative Banach space that has type 1 and cotype 2 \citep{tj74}; see also \cite{LT91} for type and cotype of Banach spaces.
 Consequently, various useful inequalities that one might take for granted when working in 2-smooth Banach spaces are no longer valid.
 In order to establish our general framework, we derive appropriate alternatives (see Remark \autoref{rem:sqrt} and \autoref{secA}).
 It is worth mentioning that a CLT for nuclear covariance operators was obtained by \cite{Mas2006} in the stationary setting under a more stringent set of conditions on the dependence structure.